Toddyzin13/jogo_de_acertar_o_numero_Ivan_Matheus.V/README.md

  ⧫  ⧫  ⧫  ⧫  ⧫  ⧫  ⧫  ⧫  ⧫  ⧫  ⧫  ⧫  ⧫

-∎ mudança para quantidade de números ,aceito
+∎ mudança para quantidade de números

 ∎ mudança no estilo visual do jogo

 ∎ aumento de tentativas

 ∎ uso de imagem

 ⧫  ⧫  ⧫  ⧫  ⧫  ⧫  ⧫  ⧫  ⧫  ⧫  ⧫  ⧫  ⧫  ⧫